Search

 In the Bible

-There are a number of suicides recorded in the pages of the Bible, as well as some things that look very like depressive or suicidal thinking. the Bible records seven clear suicides:
+There are a number of suicides recorded in the pages of the Bible, as well as some things that look very like depressive or suicidal thinking.
+The Bible records seven clear suicides:

 • Abimelech (Judges 9:52-54) - Abimelech had an identity crisis